leannemay/leannemay/README.md

    - *Earn by:* Selecting popular beats for your rap battles.
    - *Bonus Earnings:* Unlocking exclusive beats by achieving high scores in rap battles or completing specific challenges.

-## NFT Cigar Art
+## Collectible NFT Cigar Art and Icon

-- **Collectible NFTs:** Demonstrate long-lasting loyalty and attention to the game to earn exclusive cigar art NFTs.
-These limited edition digital assets serve as a symbol of your dedication to the Cigar Rap Battle Adventure Game community.
+- **Evolve Your Icon:** Every move you make is logged as an NFT, evolving your in-game icon over time.
+Witness your icon's transformation based on your actions, showcasing your unique journey in the Cigar Rap Battle Adventure Game.

+## Community Chat

+Join our community chat to discuss the game, share strategies, and connect with fellow players.
+[Link to Chat Room]

 Feel free to customize this template further, and let me know if there are specific details you'd like to highlight or modify!